Functional quantization of rough volatility and applications to volatility derivatives: Numerical results for the RL case

-\item[] Scenario 3. $v_0(t)= 0.234^2 \sqrt{1 + t}$. \end{itemize} The choice of such $\nu$ is a consequence of the choice $\eta=1.9$, consistently with~\cite{Bennedsen}, and of the relationship $\nu= \eta \frac{\sqrt{2 H}}{2 C_H}$.
-In all these cases, $v_0$ is an increasing function of time, whose value at zero is close to the square of the reference value of $0.25$.
 One of the most recent and effective way to compute the price of VIX Futures is a Monte-Carlo-simulation method based on Cholesky decomposition, for which we refer to~\cite[Section 3.3.2]{Muguruza}.
 It can be considered as a good approximation of the true price when the number~$M$ of computed paths is large.
 In fact, in~\cite{Muguruza} the authors tested three simulation-based methods (Hybrid scheme + forward Euler, Truncated Cholesky, SVD decomposition) and `all three methods seem to approximate the prices similarly well'.
 We thus consider the truncated Cholesky approach as a benchmark and take $M=10^6$ trajectories and $300$ equidistant point for the time grid.

-In Figure~\ref{fig_pr_sce3}, we plot the VIX Futures prices as a function of the maturity~$T$, where $T$ ranges in $\{1, 2, 3, 6, 9, 12\}$ months (consistently with actual quotations).
-It is clear that the quantization approximates the benchmark from below and that the accuracy increases with the number of trajectories.
-We highlight that the quantization scheme for VIX Futures can be sped up considerably by storing ahead the quantized trajectories for $Z^{H,T,\Delta}$, so that we only need to compute the integrations and summations in Remark~\ref{rem_short_eq_for_price}, which are extremely fast.
-It is interesting to note that the estimations obtained with quantization (which is an exact method) are consistent in that they mimick the trend of benchmark prices over time even for very small values of~$N$.
-However, as a consequence of the variance in the estimations, the Monte Carlo prices are almost useless for small values of~$M$.
-Moreover, improving the estimations with Monte Carlo requires to increase the number of points in the time grid with clear impact on computational time, while this is not the case with quantization since the trajectories in the quantizers are smooth.
-Finally, our quantization method does not require much RAM.
+In Figure~\ref{fig_pr_sce3}, we plot the VIX Futures prices as a function of the maturity~$T$, where $T$ ranges in $\{1, 2, 3, 6, 9, 12\}$ months (consistently with actual quotations) on the left, and the corresponding relative error w.r.t. the Monte Carlo benchmark on the right.
+It is clear that the quantization approximates the benchmark from below and that the accuracy increases with the number of trajectories. \\ We highlight that the quantization scheme for VIX Futures can be sped up considerably by storing ahead the quantized trajectories for $Z^{H,T,\Delta}$, so that we only need to compute the integrations and summations in Remark~\ref{rem_short_eq_for_price}, which are extremely fast.